 In the event an objection is necessary to a subpoena duces tecum, the objection needs to be in writing and served by mail on the party’s attorney that issued it at least three (3) calendar days before the date of the oral deposition or the document production is due pursuant to the provisions of Code Civil Procedure § 2025.410(a).

-As a CRES E&O + ClaimPrevent® client, you’ll call the Legal Services Hotline (available 7 days a week) for guidance in how to proceed.
+As a CRES E&O + ClaimPrevent® member, you’ll call CRES Legal Services for guidance in how to proceed.

 Contributing Author